PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 16:58:00
+Last updated: 2024-04-02 16:59:08
-Random Quote: I have just three things to teach: simplicity, patience, compassion.
-These three are your greatest treasures. - Laozi
+Random Quote: Good thoughts are no better than good dreams, unless they be executed. - Ralph Waldo Emerson